hkbu-kennycheng/comp7065/lab3.md

 # Overview

-In this lab, you will learn how to use the similarity matching techniques to find similar items in a dataset.
-You will try out different distance metrics and similarity measures to find similar items in a dataset.
-To order to work with a real-world dataset, you will learn how to convert a dataset into a format that can be used by the similarity matching algorithms.
+In this lab, you will learn how to use Orange3 to find similar movies in the MovieLens dataset.
+You will also learn how to convert a dataset into a format that can be used by the similarity matching widget.

 ## Background